 First, there is an appointed scale of authority that God has prescribed for humankind, though such is scarcely recognized in today’s modern world.
-Paul alludes to it in 1st Corinthians 11:2ff, namely: God is he head of Christ, Christ is the head of every man, and man is the head of woman.
+Paul alludes to it in First Corinthians 11:2ff.
+Namely, God is the head of Christ, Christ is the head of every man, and man is the head of woman.

 kephale.
-The word may be used literally of a physical head (Mark 6:24), or, metaphorically, of “rank,” as in the present case.
+The word may be used literally of a physical head (Mk.
+6:24), or metaphorically of “rank” — as in the present case.

-God the Father is the “head” of Christ due to the fact that Jesus, by means of the incarnation, subordinated himself to the Father (Philippians 2:5-8).
-Christ is “the head of every man” (1 Corinthians 11:3).
-It is important to note that the expression, “every man,” is more comprehensive than every “Christian” man.
+God the Father is the head of Christ due to the fact that Jesus, by means of the incarnation, subordinated himself to the Father (Phil.
+2:5-8).
+Christ is “the head of every man” (1 Cor.
+11:3).
+It is important to note that the expression every man is more comprehensive than every Christian man.

 Man or Husband?

-This diversity is due to the fact that the Greek words serve a dual function, i.e., man/husband and woman/wife.
-It is the context that determines which should be employed.
-Neither the immediate passage, nor the surrounding context, warrants the rendition husband/wife.
-Certainly it is not suggested that Christ is the “head” of husbands only.
+This diversity is due to the fact that the Greek words serve a dual function.
+In other words, the same words for man and woman are also used for husband and wife.
+It is the context that determines which English word should be employed.

 The word “usurp,” as used in the King James Translation of 1 Timothy 2:12, is not a good rendition of the original term.
 The Greek word